Professor David Dunne - Director

 Dr Pauline Essah - Manager

-Originally from Ghana in West Africa, Pauline completed an honours degree in Agriculture at the University of Ghana, followed by MPhil and PhD degrees in Biological Sciences at the University of Cambridge.
-She then spent three years as a post-doctoral researcher at the Department of Plant Sciences, Cambridge.
+Originally from Ghana in West Africa, Pauline completed an honours degree in Agriculture at the University of Ghana.
+She then relocated to the UK to study for MPhil and PhD degrees in Biological Sciences at the University of Cambridge, followed by post-doctoral research also in Cambridge.

-In 2009, Pauline joined the Cambridge-Africa Programme at the University of Cambridge, as its first Coordinator (for the ‘Training Health Researchers into Vocational Excellence in East Africa’ - THRiVE initiative).
-She has been instrumental in growing THRiVE into the unique, coordinated, multi-disciplinary and inter-disciplinary umbrella Cambridge-Africa Programme that is enabling Cambridge researchers and students to engage with African colleagues for mutually beneficial research collaborations and capacity building activities (via the THRiVE, MUII and CAPREx initiatives, the ALBORADA Research Fund, the WT-CCGHR, as well as the Cambridge Africa PhD Scheme).
+In 2009, Pauline joined the Cambridge-Africa Programme as the first Coordinator (for the ‘Training Health Researchers into Vocational Excellence in East Africa’ - THRiVE initiative).
+She has been instrumental in growing THRiVE into the unique, coordinated, multi-disciplinary and inter-disciplinary umbrella Cambridge-Africa Programme that now incorporates the MUII and CAPREx initiatives, the ALBORADA Research Fund, the WT-CCGHR as well as the Cambridge Africa PhD Scheme).

 Sophia obtained a medical degree (Bachelor of Medicine, Bachelor of Surgery (MBBChir)) from the University of Cambridge in 2009, and has since worked for local and global health-related projects in Cambridgeshire.
 This included two years at the Addenbrooke's Charitable Trust (Cambridge University Hospitals), where she supported the development of clinical links between the Hospitals and institutions in Botswana, El Salvador and Myanmar.